-Identify current and pending support of the Principal Investigator including: source of support; project title; amount of award; period covered by award; months or percent of time committed by the investigator during the award period; and location of research.
+Identify current and pending support of the PI including source of support; projecttitle; amount of award; period covered by award; months or percent of time committed by the investigator during the award period; and location(s) of research.

 4.D.
 Curriculum Vita (Pages as needed)